wadoodt/simulate/README.md

 # simulate
-A simulation of 180 passengers embarking on an aircraft My Final Year Research Project
+A simulation of 180 passengers embarking on an aircraft.
+My Final Year Research Project at the University.